Skip to main content

 AI-Assisted Work

-AI-assisted work allows students to use AI agents as a support tool.
+AI-assisted work allows students to use AI assistants as a support tool.

 Permitted Assistance May Include: